 There’s no way to tell where’s the correct piece of paper (remember that Marvin used invisible ink), so the level just ends, presumably when Roger grabs the correct paper or some time limit runs out.

-The 3rd level is just like the 1st level but with more dip puddles on the road and finally the 4th level is on Judge Doom’s warehouse where you need to travel from left to right to save Jessica from the dip truck.
-Unfortunately the weasels are on the way, so Roger needs to use all the gags he’s carrying on himself in order to kill the weasels with laughter (just like in the movie) before the dip truck reaches Jessica.
+The 3rd level is just like the 1st level but with more dip puddles on the road and finally, the 4th level is on Judge Doom’s warehouse where you need to travel from left to right to save Jessica from the dip truck.
+Unfortunately, the weasels are on the way, so Roger needs to use all the gags he’s carrying on himself to kill the weasels with laughter (just like in the movie) before the dip truck reaches Jessica.

 If you’ve seen the movie, the game follows its plot more or less faithfully but as you can see, there’s no Eddie Vaillant in this game.
-In fact, the game focus exclusively in the main cartoon characters (not the WB or Disney characters).
-Perhaps the developers didn’t have the rights to use the actors’ likeness or the licensed characters, who knows.
+In fact, the game focuses exclusively on the main cartoon characters (not the WB or Disney characters).
+Perhaps the developers didn’t have the rights to use the actors’ likeness and/or the Disney and WB characters, who knows.